 Trying to find ways to make a difference with people who share your same values?
 We’ve got you covered.
 Here are a few organizations to check out and some tips to finding the best fit for you.

-Pst: if you're worried about how to pay for a semester abroad, we can help with that.
+Worried about how to pay for a semester abroad?

 Here are some programs to check out that give serve opportunities for LDS volunteers:

 BYU Study Abroad Programs

 Or a BYUI study abroad program — both will give you the chance to volunteer and study with other volunteers who are members of the Church of Jesus Christ of Latter Day Saints because both of these schools are made up of primarily Latter Day Saint students.
 Makes sense, right?

 Typically, study abroad programs might require you to choose a location that fits in with your major and also require that you do some school work while you are abroad, but you’ll be able to get credit and see the world, which is pretty cool.
 However you might also need to pay the cost of the study abroad program plus tuition which tends to make this an expensive option.